alvinwan/quupod/README.md

 ## Launch

-To launch the app, start your mysql server.
-Then, use `make run`.
+> These instructions assume the mySQL server has been started.
+See MySQL below.

+Use `make run`.

+## MySQL

-> For Mac OSX installations of MySQL, via Brew, start the server using `mysql.server start`.
+For Mac OSX installations of MySQL, via Brew, start the server using `mysql.server start`.
+For other Linux-based operating systems, use `sudo service mysql start`.